KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 Items 14, 14a-14g are covered in detail by `Timeline preview rendering <https://kdenlive.org/project/timeline-preview-rendering/>`_ article on the Kdenlive Home Page

-15. Show/Hide the **Audio Mixer** tool.
+15. Show/Hide the :ref:`audio_mixer` tool.
 The audio mixer tool allows audio to be managed in the project.

-16. Show/Hide the **Subtitle Tool**.
+16. Show/Hide the :ref:`subtitle` Tool.
 This will show or hide the subtitle track where subtitles can be created or edited in the project.

 Track Compositing